Spend Under Management Explained

 Once you segment an organization’s spend into these sub-categories, it’s not hard to see where the confusion surrounding SUM comes from.
 Some organizations only apply this term when goods and services are obtained via robust procurement processes.
 Others simply equate SUM with their preferred supplier program.

+It’s perhaps most helpful to equate SUM with strategic procurement.
+Just because a buyer adheres to the processes outlined by procurement, it does not mean they are sourcing strategically.
 Spend under management will largely be comprised of preferred or strategically sourced suppliers managed by procurement professionals.
 But if buyers are well-informed and properly adhering to procurement’s guidelines and regulations, preferred suppliers should also feature heavily within the “spend under sourcing” or “spend influenced” layers.

 For a small organization with no official procurement policy for its buyers, the percentage of SUM will likely be a lot lower, and spend will likely be divided into just SUM and addressable spend.
+Meanwhile, for an organization with robust procurement processes and policies, SUM will overlap with spend influenced and spend under sourcing.

 To keep things simple, some organizations refer to SUM as “spend with preferred suppliers.”
 But whichever way you choose to look at it, the higher the percentage of SUM, the better.

-Why is Spend Under Management important?
+Why is SUM important?

 Driving SUM within your organization improves efficiencies, reduces cost, encourages collaboration between vendor and buyer as well as between cross-functional teams, and improves procurement productivity.